JeffreyBytes/TESO_DragonTracker/readme.md

 * `DragonTracker.GUI:obtainContainer` : Obtain the TopLevelControl's table
 * `DragonTracker.GUI:restorePosition` : Restore the GUI's position from savedVariables
 * `DragonTracker.GUI:savePosition` : Save the GUI's position from savedVariables
+* `DragonTracker.GUI:restoreLock` : Restore the GUI locked status
+* `DragonTracker.GUI:isLocked` : Return the status if the GUI should be locked or not
+* `DragonTracker.GUI:defineLocked` : Define if the GUI should be locked or not, and update the GUI to lock it (or not)
 * `DragonTracker.GUI:defineFragment` : Define GUI has a fragment linked to scenes.
 With that, the GUI is hidden when we open a menu (like inventory or map)
+* `DragonTracker.GUI:isDisplayWithWMap` : Return the status if the GUI should be display in the world map interface
+* `DragonTracker.GUI:defineDisplayWithWMap` : Define the status which define if the GUI is displayed in the world map interface or not, and update the fragment to apply the new status.
 * `DragonTracker.GUI:display` : Hide or show all GUIItems.
+* `DragonTracker.GUI:toggleToDisplay` : Switch the status of toDisplay to be the invert of the previous status, and call self:display() to update the GUI
 * `DragonTracker.GUI:createItem` : To create a GUIItem instance for a Dragon
 * `DragonTracker.GUI:resetItem` : To reset the list of GUIItems
 * `DragonTracker.GUI:labelUseName` : Define the label type to use on the location name.
 * `DragonTracker.GUI:labelUseCardinalPoint` : Define the label type to use on  the cardinal point.
+* `DragonTracker.GUI:obtainLabelType` : Return the current labelFormat used
-* `DragonTracker.GUI:changeLabelType` : Change the label to use and call the method to move the value controler relative to the max width of labels
+* `DragonTracker.GUI:defineLabelType` : Define the label to use and call the method to move the value controler relative to the max width of labels

 ### GUIItems.lua